Andy-K-Sparklight/Ari/README.md

 Make sure you've also got `clang` installed to compile some codebase with Apple's extensions.

+According to our CI, you also need to install Xcode version 14.1 beta 3 or any newer version to avoid LD bugs.

 Then we're ready.

 ### GNU/Linux Prerequisites